 Safaris: Kenya Wildlife Service (KWS), the governing body of Kenya’s national parks, requires all tour operators and safari lodges carry nationally mandated insurance.
 You should:

 Firearms: Import, possession, and use of firearms is governed by the Kenya Firearms Act.

 Faith-Based Travelers: See the following webpages for details:

 Women Travelers: See our travel tips for Women Travelers.

-Travelers Who Require Accessibility Assistance: Although Kenyan law prohibits discrimination against persons with disabilities, the Government of Kenya has not consistently enforced these provisions and implementation has been slow.
+Travelers with Disabilities: Kenyan law prohibits discrimination against persons with disabilities.The Government of Kenya has not consistently enforced these provisions and implementation has been slow.
 Social acceptance of persons with disabilities in public is not as prevalent as in the United States.
 Expect accessibility to be limited in public transportation, lodging, and general infrastructure.